watsang/udacity-datascience/p4-fraud-detection-enron/README.md

 ![alt tag](./salary_bonus.jpeg)

 Finally, relationships between salary, bonus or other features and involvement in the fraud are not that straightforward to interpret.
+There is even one POI who receives almost no bonus and salary.
+The fruits of his fraud involvement will surely be reaped elsewhere.

 ### Outlier Investigation